top of page

 Roasted Chickpeas

 Roasted chickpeas are a crunchy and fulfilling snack high in protein and fiber.
-Drain and rinse a can of chickpeas, toss them with spices, and bake until they are crispy.
+Drain and rinse a can of chickpeas, toss them with spices, and bake until crispy.

 Flavor Options: Consider using paprika, garlic powder, or a pinch of cayenne for a zesty kick.
 A 1/2 cup of roasted chickpeas provides around 120 calories and 6 grams of fiber.